Azure/azure-sdk-for-java/sdk/cognitiveservices/ms-azure-cs-inkrecognizer/README.md

 ### Prerequisites

-* Android 6.0 or later
-* Java Development Kit (JDK) with version 7 or above
+* Java Development Kit (JDK) with version 8 or above
 * You must have a Cognitive Services API account.
 Please refer the [Ink Recognizer API][inkrecognizer_api] if you don't have one already.

 ## Key concepts